hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

    - Encourage them to check the "How Capture Works" explanation
    - Have them try different expressions and angles
    - Point out the counter showing how many images they've captured
+   - **Important**: Emphasize the need for at least 5 varied images per emotion

 2. **Model Training (7 minutes)**
    - Introduce the parameter controls and what each one does: